adioshun/gitBook_DeepDrive/paper2017-squeezeseg.md

 ## I. INTRODUCTION

-- LiDAR based perception tasks have attracted significant research attention.

-In this work, we focus on road-object segmentation using(Velodyne style) 3D LiDAR point clouds.
+- LiDAR는 자율 주행차에서 중요한 센서이다. 본 논문은 3D LiDAR를 이용하여서 도로위 물체 세그멘테이션을 목표로 한다. `LiDAR based perception tasks have attracted significant research attention.
+In this work, we focus on road-object segmentation using(Velodyne style) 3D LiDAR point clouds. `

-Given point cloudoutput from a LiDAR scanner, the task aims to isolateobjects of interest and predict their categories, as shown inFig.
+Given point cloud output from a LiDAR scanner, the task aims to isolate objects of interest and predict their categories, as shown inFig.
 1.

 Previous approaches comprise or use parts of thefollowing stages: Remove the ground, cluster the remainingpoints into instances, extract (hand-crafted) features fromeach cluster, and classify each cluster based on its features.This paradigm, despite its popularity [2], [3], [4], [5], hasseveral disadvantages: a) Ground segmentation in the above pipeline usually relies on hand-crafted features or decisionrules – some approaches rely on a scalar threshold [6] andothers require more complicated features such as surfacenormals [7] or invariant descriptors [4], all of which mayfail to generalize and the latter of which require signifi-cant preprocessing.